flyteorg/flytesnacks/README.md

 [Tutorials](https://docs.flyte.org/projects/cookbook/en/latest/tutorials.html) section has real-world examples, ranging from machine learning training, data processing to feature engineering.

+*NOTE* Flytesnacks currently has all examples in Python (Flytekit Python SDK).
+In the future, Java examples employing Flytekit JAVA will be out.

 <html>
     <h2 id="contribution-guide">
-        📖 Contribution Guide
+        📖 How to Contribute to Flytesnacks
     </h2>
 </html>

-Flytesnacks currently has all examples in Python (Flytekit Python SDK).
-In the future, Java examples employing Flytekit JAVA will be out.

-Here are the setup instructions to start contributing to `flytesnacks` repo:

-### How to Contribute to Flytesnacks
-You can find the detailed contribution guide [here](cookbook/docs/contributing.rst).
+You can find the detailed contribution guide [here](cookbook/docs/contribute.rst).

 <html>
     <h2 id="file-an-issue">